 General and Administrative.
-General and administrative expenses consist principally of salaries, benefits, stock-based compensation and related costs for personnel in our executive, finance, legal, information technology, business development, human resource and other general and administrative functions.
+General and administrative expenses consist principally of salaries, benefits, stock-based compensation and related costs for personnel in our executive, finance, legal, information technology, business development, human resource, commercial and other general and administrative functions.
 Other general and administrative expenses include an allocation of our facility costs and professional fees for legal, consulting and accounting services.

 Interest (Expense) Income and Other, Net.
-Interest (expense) income and other, net, primarily consists of interest income on our cash, cash equivalents and investments, interest expense and rental income and loss.
+Interest (expense) income and other, net, primarily consists of interest income on our cash, cash equivalents and investments, interest expense and rental income.
 Our cash equivalents and investments consist of commercial paper, government and government agency debt securities, money market investments and certificates of deposit.
-Interest expense includes interest accrued on our promissory note related to the Andover, Massachusetts facility, our senior secured term loan and our mortgage loan related to our Corvallis, Oregon property, a substantial portion of which has been leased to a third party since November 2011.
-Rental income and loss is from leasing excess space in some of our facilities.
+Interest expense includes interest incurred on our senior secured term loan and our mortgage loans related to our Corvallis, Oregon property, a substantial portion of which has been leased to a third party since November 2011.
+Rental income is from leasing excess space in some of our facilities.